argoproj/argo-events/api/event-source.md

 Kubernetes core/v1.SecretKeySelector </a> </em>
 </td>
 <td>
+<em>(Optional)</em>
 <p>
-ConnectionString is the connection string for the Azure Service Bus
+ConnectionString is the connection string for the Azure Service Bus.
+If this fields is not provided it will try to access via Azure AD with DefaultAzureCredential and FullyQualifiedNamespace.
 </p>
 </td>
 </tr>